TadiT7/treble_experimentations_wiki/Common-Issues-and-fixes.md

 (Method 2 tested only on some oppo/realme/oneplus, do with caution)
 `2. adb shell -c service call SurfaceFlinger 1035 i32 0`

+**5. Bluetooth connecting to device and then disconnecting** `Possible solutions`
+1. Try Disable  a2dp overload in PHH settings
+**6. Always On display Not working**
+`Possible solutions`
+1. Enable Force always on display in phh settings misc reboot go to lock screen settings in display settings scroll down and check if always on display can be configured